hinst/ksm_please/README.md

     1. Increase `KSM_THRES_COEF`, because KSM will stay disabled when memory usage is below this threshold, and with pagefile enabled, KSM might stay off forever

 * View merged memory page statistics: run command `grep . /sys/kernel/mm/ksm/*`.
+    * In the statistics, pay attention to field `general_profit`.
+It shows how many bytes were saved by KSM.
+Expect around 3%...5% savings.
 * Use zero pages: `/sys/kernel/mm/ksm/use_zero_pages:0`, it is best to leave this option DISABLED because it breaks statistics.

 ## Systemd setup